6 LGBTQ+ Destinations to Visit Around the World

 Madrid, Spain

-Despite its generally strong Catholic heritage, Spain has been opening its arms to LGBTQ+ tourism for decades now.
+Spain has been opening its arms to LGBTQ+ tourism for decades now.
 Following the death of fascist dictator Francisco Franco, the country embraced liberal values and democracy that ultimately led to the creation of the Fiestas del Orgullo Gay in Madrid in 1979.

 To truly understand why the country is now evidently one of the most welcoming in the world, start with the Madrid Pride!
 It’s considered to be the most popular Pride in Europe, with over a whopping 3.5 million participants every year.